19 Desserts on a Stick to Channel State Fair Vibes at Home

 Candy Bar Donut Pop

-This on-a-stick treat is as easy as it is delicious.
+This dessert pop is as easy as it is delicious.
 Dip donut holes in creamy chocolate frosting, then sprinkle with pieces of your favorite candy.
 Add a stick, and voilà!
-These party treats are dressed to impress in no time flat, making them great for a last-minute dessert.
+These party treats are dressed to impress in no time, making them great for a last-minute dessert.